-The Network on Mind-Body Interactions was established to study these pathways, and to determine how major changes in "central states" such as sleep and meditation are reflected in changes in the body.
-The network’s goal is to help us understand how our perceptions and thoughts about the world are manifested by specific changes in brain activity, and to use that knowledge to examine how the mind affects the physiological systems that influence health.
+The Network on Mind-Body Interactions was established to study these pathways and to determine how major changes in "central states" such as sleep and meditation are reflected in changes in the body.
+The network’s goal was to help us understand how our perceptions and thoughts about the world are manifested by specific changes in brain activity, and to use that knowledge to examine how the mind affects the physiological systems that influence health.

 Mind-brain links: Traditionally, mind and body have been separate areas of study, the first addressed by psychology and cognitive science, the second by neuroscience and neurophysiology.
-The Mind-Body Network is attempting to unite these approaches and develop a unified view of the workings of the mind in the context of a physical brain with clear mechanistic links to the rest of the body.
+The Mind-Body Network attempted to unite these approaches and develop a unified view of the workings of the mind in the context of a physical brain with clear mechanistic links to the rest of the body.

 Progress and Plans

 Emotions and Social Connectedness in Cancer Patients: Preliminary research suggests that group psychotherapy helps prolong survival in women who have breast cancer.
-The network is exploring how the lives of these patients may be improved by group therapy, how it helps them cope with their disease and participate more fully in their medical treatment, and how it allows them to function more effectively in their daily lives and in relationships with friends and loved ones.
+The network explored how the lives of these patients may be improved by group therapy, how it helps them cope with their disease and participate more fully in their medical treatment, and how it allows them to function more effectively in their daily lives and in relationships with friends and loved ones.